Take it Home, for (__) Shall Not Repeat the Error. (In Tokyo)

 Souya Handa

-Hiroshima, for me (2023)
+Hiroshima, to me (2023)

 Essay

 At 18, after graduating from high school, I came to Tokyo.
 On August 6th, I turned on the television.
 I had heard rumors, but the glimpse of Hiroshima was fleeting; it quickly returned to the usual morning show.
-Hiroshima felt even more distant from here.
-Farther than the four-hour Shinkansen ride.
+Hiroshima felt even more distant from here, farther than the four-hour Shinkansen ride.

 So, I had been much closer to Hiroshima all along.